Alternative Teacher Certification Guide

 Nearly all states have an alternative route that involves post-graduate teacher preparation.
 Candidates following this route to become a teacher attend a teacher preparation program as would traditional-route educators.
 The major difference between this option and traditional teacher preparation is that alternative route candidates are completing preparation after earning a bachelor’s degree, as opposed to traditional route candidates who usually complete teacher preparation as part of a bachelor’s degree.

 Because candidates pursuing certification through these programs already hold undergraduate degrees, many programs are available that lead to the award of a master’s degree while qualifying graduates for teacher licensure.
 Master’s degree programs usually take two years to complete, whereas certificate-only programs can be completed in as little as one year in many states.
 Due to growing acceptance of alternative routes, many schools now offer online alternative teacher certification programs.
+You can read more about online master’s programs for new teachers through our online master’s in education guide, which also features our unique ranking of the top schools offering online teaching programs.

 2. Transition to Teaching